0x5bfa/CsWin32/README.md

 > dotnet add package CsWin32Ex --version 1.0.0
 ```

-## Authoring CsWin32(Ex)-compatible WinMD files
+## Authoring a CsWin32(Ex)-compatible WinMD

-When authoring a WinMD file for use with CsWin32 (or CsWin32Ex), ensure that you follow the requirements outlined below.
+When authoring a WinMD file for use with CsWin32 (or CsWin32Ex), note these following features of CsWin32(Ex) so the consumers can utilize the generated interop code more conveniently.

-### Supported architectures & OS platforms
+### Supported Architectures & OS Platforms

 To prevent the generator from generating a type that is not compatible with the current platforms and the OS platform configured in the project that consumes the generator and to report a diagnostic or an error for it, define a `SupportedArchitectureAttribute` & `SupportedOSPlatform` with an enum as its first parameter, and apply it to the type.